Is Your Modular Home Up-to-Date with CSA Standards?

 Alternatives to a proper re-certification program:

-• Obtain a “municipal compliance certificate” – This is a report that can be obtained from the municipality where the mobile home is located (either the City, Town or Village you live in, or when located in the country side probably the local RM) regarding the compliance or non-compliance with relevant local bylaws like zoning, building & construction code, permit to occupy, etc..
+- Obtain a “municipal compliance certificate” – This is a report that can be obtained from the municipality where the mobile home is located (either the City, Town or Village you live in, or when located in the country side probably the local RM) regarding the compliance or non-compliance with relevant local bylaws like zoning, building & construction code, permit to occupy, etc..
 This documentation can often serve as an alternative to a CSA sticker to demonstrate compliance with building codes and safety regulations.

-• Find a more mobile home friendly mortgage or insurance provider – For whatever reason some insurance providers or mortgage lending companies are just completely against doing mobile homes even with the original CSA stickers, and some are more friendly.
+In smaller municipal offices they may not be familiar with this type of certificate… so please be patient with them.
+It is a real thing that they can do, but it probably hasn’t been asked for at their office in years.
+Some persistence may be required. - Find a more mobile home friendly mortgage or insurance provider – For whatever reason some insurance providers or mortgage lending companies are just completely against doing mobile homes even with the original CSA stickers, and some are more friendly.
 For recommendations to reputable companies in this area, please contact us with details about your circumstances and location.

 What To Do If You Are Buying or Selling Modular Homes In Sask